MicrosoftDocs/mixed-reality/mixed-reality-docs/saving-and-finding-your-files.md

 * HoloLens does not support connecting to external hard drives or SD cards.
 * As of the [Windows 10 April 2018 Update (RS4) for HoloLens](release-notes.md), HoloLens includes File Explorer for saving and managing files on-device.
 * HoloLens does not support switching between file pickers.
-Only the first file picker installed will be available.
+Only the first file picker installed will be available. **< IS THIS STILL TRUE?**